YifanYang1995/Simulator-Dynamic-Workflow-Scheduling-in-Cloud-Computing/README.md

-# Simulator - Dynamic Workflow Scheduling in Cloud Computing
+# Simulator - Deadline-Constrained Dynamic Workflow Scheduling in Cloud Computing (DCDWSC)

 Dynamic workflow scheduling (DWS) plays a crucial role in cloud computing.
 This simulator aims to make intelligent decisions in terms of workflow allocation and VM provisioning by **VM selection rules (VMSRs)**.
 The objective is to minimize the total costs associated with VM rental fees and deadline violation penalties.
 Certainly, the objective function can also be customized according to needs.
 ## Getting started